Young Onset Dementia

 The whole assessment is not designed to be intrusive but to help us gather as much information as possible in order to give an accurate diagnosis during your follow up appointment.

-Once all the assessments and investigation necessary have been completed we will arrange a follow up appointment with one of our clinicians to discuss our findings and explain what will happen next.
-You are welcome to have a family member, carer or friend present.
+Once all the assessments and investigations necessary have been completed we will arrange a follow up appointment with one of our clinicians to discuss our findings and explain what will happen next.
+You are welcome to have a family member, carer or friend present at this meeting.

-Whilst you are waiting for your appointment to take place, you can also contact the Alzheimer's Society Dementia Support line on 0333 150 3456 or visit Alzheimer's Society (alzheimers.org.uk) who can give you support and advise, and connect you to the help you may need.
+Whilst you are waiting for your appointment to take place, you can also contact the Alzheimer's Society Dementia Support Line on 0333 150 3456 or visit their website.
+They support people who are going through an assessment process but may not have a dementia, as well as people who have a dementia diagnosis and can give you support and advice, and connect you to the help you may need.

 Accessing our services